zockkk/TestTaskAngular/README.md

-# MyApp
+# AngularTestTask

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.5.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Build